abh/pgeodns/README.md

 IP or hostname to listen on (for example 192.168.10.10)

+You can specify a comma separated list of IPs.
+The first IP will be used as the "server id" when returning status information (see "Special Queries" below), so if using anycast be sure to put the local/internal IP first or you won't be able to tell the nodes apart.

 * --user=[ username | userid ]

 Username or ID to change to after binding to the port.